FY2018 Budget & Appropriations for Science

 On a more positive note for chemistry, the budget request includes $65 million for EPA’s Chemical Risk Review and Reduction (CRRR) program, a 16% increase versus FY 2016*.
 While not a research program, CRRR is critical to the chemical enterprise: it’s the program that evaluates the safety of chemicals in commerce under the recently revised Toxic Substances Control Act, or TSCA.

-Status (08/02): The House isn’t on board with the President’s deep cut to EPA’s budget but would still reduce the agency’s overall budget by 7%—including a 12% cut to S&T. The House also directs EPA to cut spending on chemical safety research while simultaneously ensuring that research into computational toxicology and endocrine disrupting chemicals remains funded at 2017 levels.
+Status (12/8): The House isn’t on board with the President’s deep cut to EPA’s budget but would still reduce the agency’s overall budget by 7%—including a 12% cut to S&T. The House, which has passed the appropriations bill that covers EPA, also directs the agency to cut spending on chemical safety research while simultaneously ensuring that research into computational toxicology and endocrine disrupting chemicals remains funded at 2017 levels.
 The net effect of these provisions is likely a squeeze on other types of research in ORD’s CSS program, such as sustainable chemistry.
 Under the House plan, the proposed increase to the CRRR program may not happen either: House appropriators want to block the elimination of at least one other program under the broader Toxics Risk Review and Prevention umbrella, potentially limiting additional funds for CRRR.
-As of now, the full House needs to approve EPA appropriations, and the Senate has yet to begin working on their version.
+The Senate, which released its Interior-Environment appropriations bill in late November, looks to cut S&T funding at EPA by 7%.
+In one bright spot, the upper chamber specifically directs EPA to fund the STAR program and report to Congress about its future for FY 2018.

 * Specific FY2017 budget amounts for this program are set by the agency and not yet available.